• Skip to primary navigation

 Yeast Water Pizza Dough

-The long rise of this dough requires advance planning but it's worth the wait!
-Long rise makes a complex flavor and bread 'crumb' or texture.
 Start the dough the night before, or 2-3 days before you plan to make pizza.
 The dough balls also freeze perfectly; just thaw completely in the refrigerator or room temperature then shape and bake.
-The preferment is optional, adds a slightly more complex flavor.
-Keep in mind, dough rise time varies by room temperature and amount of yeast.
-There is a vast difference in rise time between room temp of 62-64F vs 75-80F.
+Keep in mind, dough rise time varies by room temperature and strength of the yeast water.
+I find that freshly made dried cherry water can be much faster acting than date water refreshed a month ago.
+But both will work.
+There is also a vast difference in rise time between room temp of 62-64F vs 75-80F.

 Servings: 4 to 6 servings